CharlieDigital/chrlschn/src/content/blog/2023/5-engineering-lessons-from-early-stage-startups.md

 There’s a time and a place to consider moving to each of these paradigms.

 Microservices: once you start to have separate teams that need to deploy on separate schedules or have teams that own entirely different technology stacks as part of the same solution.
 Or some part of the system is more economical to operate and scale separately from other parts of the system.
-Microservices make sense as a reflection of organizational and infrastructure boundaries and not simply as application interfaces.
+Microservices make sense as a reflection of organizational, process, and infrastructure boundaries and not simply as application interfaces.

 GraphQL: once you start to adopt microservices, then GraphQL makes much more sense as an API of APIs; a gateway to the different microservices.
 If you only have one API at the onset, then GraphQL increases the level of complexity with very little benefit.
+Since you’re working full-stack with a single API in the early days anyways, it’s easy enough to just shape your REST responses exactly how you want in the front-end and reap the benefits of the simplicity of REST.

 Kubernetes: early on, only if your domain requires control of the underlying virtual hardware (and even then, perhaps it may be better to use a VM to start).
 There will be an inflection point when operating a K8s cluster will become either necessary due to constraints on serverless alternatives or the pricing of the K8s option (including the expertise) becomes cheaper than the serverless option.